WORLD is constantly working with diverse stakeholders to implement new initiatives. Have an idea? Let’s talk.

 What do I do if I switch addresses before Stetson allows us to return?
 Please alert your DSO (designated school official) that you are moving.
 Again, it is REQUIRED that we have the correct address on your SEVIS record.

 My visa is expiring soon but I have applied for OPT.
 Can I work OPT if it is approved on an expired visa?
 YES.
 The visa allows entry into the country.
 The I-20 keeps your record up to date while you are here and allows USCIS to track you.
 As long as you do not cross an international border you can use your OPT to work.
 Please work with your DSO to keep your I-20 updated.

 What do I do if I am witness to or I am subjected to discriminatory actions or comments?
 Please share your experience with the Dean of Students, Lynn Schoenberg, at firstname.lastname@example.org.
 Our intent is to be very clear.
 There is no place at Stetson University for discriminatory behavior.

 Can I come to the WORLD Center if I need help?
-No. As of the third week of March 2020 Stetson University has sent all non essential employees home.
-That means the World Office is closed until further notice.
-Staff from world are all working on line from 8-430 M-F to assist you and answer your questions.
+The WORLD Center (the building) is currently closed.
+As of the third week of March 2020 Stetson University has sent all non essential employees home.
+That means the WORLD building is closed until further notice.
+However, staff from WORLD are all working online from 8:00am-4:30pm M-F and are available to assist you and answer your questions.